-Known for excellent multi-species fishing opportunities, Leech draws warm-weather and winter fishermen in pursuit of walleyes, yellow perch, largemouth bass, muskies, northern pike, crappies and other panfish.
-Walleyes and perch, however, are the primary targets, summer and winter.
+Known for excellent multi-species fishing opportunities, Leech draws warm-weather and winter fishermen in pursuit of walleyes, yellow perch, largemouth bass, muskies, northern pike, crappies, and other panfish.
+Walleyes and perch, however, are the primary targets, in summer, and winter.

 To ensure the lake’s popular walleye fishery remains productive in the future, the state instituted a 20- to 26-inch protected slot limit in 2014.
 One walleye longer than 26 inches, however, may be part of an angler’s 4-fish daily bag.

 Options for winter walleyes abound on Leech.
 Main-lake hotspots include a variety of reefs, points, and breaklines lying in 12 to 16 feet.

 Walker Bay is a perennial producer as well, with 18- to 28-foot humps that hold fish season long, plus productive points and shoreline breaks.